loteoo/hyperstatic/src/pages/Home/home.md

 # This site is fast

-It's built using an experimental code splitting and navigation layer on top of Hyperapp 2.0.
+It was built using an experimental code splitting and navigation layer on top of **Hyperapp 2.0**, then pre-rendered using a pupeteer script.

+This *layer* is a site generator / framework with goals similar to Gatsby.js, but it is simpler, lighter and is for building Hyperapp based websites.

 It is meant to be deployed on static hosting services like Netlify or Github Pages, which are often free, efficient, highly scalable and a lot more.

 Pages are bundled individually and loaded asynchronously at the right time using a very smart `<Link>` component.
-They all still share the same global state and Hyperapp instance.
+They all still share the same global state and run in the same Hyperapp instance.

-Here are the pieces:

 ## Routing

-To route your app, you list all your route patterns in a `routes.js` file, and map these routes to your page components using parcel's `import` function.
+To route your app, list all your route patterns in a `routes.js` file, and map these routes to your page components using parcel's `import` function.

 This is the routing for this site: